Voice From the Womb

 *** Laws restricting Prayers or Bibles in any state institution must be reversed or dissolved. ***

-*** Laws designed to promote the observance of Sunday as a day of worship or rest are to be encouraged. ***
+*** Laws promoting the observance of Sunday as a day of worship or rest are to be encouraged. ***

 Therefore, decisions of the Supreme Court and lower courts that resulted in the suppression of the free expression of religion in the State and elsewhere, or in the prosecution of individuals exercising their religion in personal, business, or state functions, especially where the phrase Separation of Church and State was applied falsely as described above, must be reversed or vacated.